bongiozzo/musica_mustdie/output/band_lanfear.md

 # Lanfear

+prog-power

-Дискография
+## Дискография

-"Towers of February" 1997, Progressive
+### "Towers of February" 1997, Progressive

+1. Hate-Full-Pride  6:43
+2. Precious Time 3:58
+3. Ancient Skies 7:22
+4. She's Never Left the Day 4:58
+5. Vale Auditu 2:30
+6. Time's Dark Laughter 5:14
+7. Galtron's Tale 7:54
+8. Unseen 5:02
+9.
+I.
+II.
+III.
+IV.
+The Towers of February
+Shore Leaves
+Axiom/moixA
+Inter Menses
+Februarium Et.
+Aprilem
+Soliloquy  15:02

-"Zero Poems" 1999, Progressive
+### "Zero Poems" 1999, Progressive

+1. zero poems 5:27
+2. turn the tide 5:36
+3. eight silent chambers 7:40
+4. epilogue: june, 2054 a.d.
+1:11
+5. how come?
+9:36
+6. my karma told me 4:00
+7. to sear the flood 2:08
+8. enlil/genesis 3:43
+9. naked 4:02
+10. twilight 3:54
+11. electric storm, 2053 a.d.
+4:34

-"The Art Effect" 2003, Progressive
+### "The Art Effect" 2003, Progressive

+1. Heresy 0:54
+2. Stigmatized 4:45
+3. Traces of infinity 3:52
+4. The Artefact 6:23
+5. Conscience Inc. 5:39
+6. Deeper 4:55
+7. Beneath it all 4:02
+8. Fortune lies within  4:13
+9. V.o.a.t.
+0:35
+10. The Spell 5:08
+11. Regression 4:15

-"Another Golden Rage" 2005, Progressive
+### "Another Golden Rage" 2005, Progressive

+Another Golden Rage
+The unrestrained
+Dispraise
+Transmigration
+Eclipse
+Shades of black
+The voice within
+In silence
+Eternally
+What...For?
+Outliving the ages

-"X to the Power of Ten" 2008, Progressive
+### "X to the Power of Ten" 2008, Progressive

-"This Harmonic Consonance" 2012, Progressive
+### "This Harmonic Consonance" 2012, Progressive

-"The Code Inherited" 2016, Progressive
+### "The Code Inherited" 2016, Progressive

+1 The Delusionist
+2 The Opaque Hourglass
+3 Evidence Based Ignorance
+4 The Code Inherited
+5 Self-Assembled
+6 Converging Saints
+7 Remain Undone
+8 Summer of '89

 ## Отношения с другими группами